Betta fish are known for their beauty. They’re often seen swimming in the water or hiding out of sight among plants and other decorations in tanks.

 Like many other animals, betta fish also sleep on their sides.
 But you can keep them off the substrate by providing an elevated shelter for them instead!

-You can add live plants and other decorations, including caves, artificial leaves (betta hammocks), to provide a suitable place for betta fish to sleep.
+You can add live plants and other decorations, including caves, and artificial leaves (betta hammocks), to provide a suitable place for betta fish to sleep.

 However, suppose your betta is not sleeping.
 In that case, it could result from an imbalance in water parameters or constipation/swim bladder disease.